OpenLiberty/ci.gradle/docs/installLiberty.md

 ### Properties for librerty-install closure

+Use the `install` to specify the name of the Liberty server to install from the Liberty repository.

 | Attribute | Description | Required |
 | --------- | ------------ | ----------|
 | licenseCode | WebSphere Liberty server license code.
 See [above](#installliberty-task). | Yes, if `type` is `webProfile6` or `runtimeUrl` specifies a `.jar` file. |